-You have been through the drudgery of interviews.
+You have been through the drudgery of conducting employee interviews.
 All the candidates have been screened and background checks are now complete.
 The final step, the second round of interviews.
 Now, you’ve found the perfect candidate for the position.
 Finally, it’s time to draft a job offer letter that’s so good that the applicant can’t refuse.
 But how?

 The candidate needs to know that they have been successful.
 Normally there is an informal phone call, where the job is offered and hopefully accepted.
 This is a nice touch to ending the interview process.
 However, another step is needed before transitioning to onboarding.
 Following the phone call, the candidate should be sent an official letter offering them the position.

 Today we’ll show you how to craft the perfect job acceptance letter.
 Furthermore, we will include an offer letter template for you to easily adapt and use.